Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 ## 🔌 Step 4: Model Context Protocol (MCP) with GitHub

+> [!IMPORTANT]
+> If you are using a Codespace then you will not need to install the MCP server itself.
+However, you will need to configure it so that you can access all of the tools for these labs.
+The following process will be what you have to do when working in your IDEs directly.

 [Model Context Protocol](https://github.com/modelcontextprotocol) acts as a mediator between your code base and external services.
 By combining GitHub Copilot with various external systems, you can expand the knowledge GitHub Copilot has access to:

 - **Data stores**: Files and databases